standard-procedure/llm_prompts/create_feature_specification.md

 1.  **Introduction/Overview:** Briefly describe the feature and the problem it solves.
 State the goal.
 2.  **Goals:** List the specific, measurable objectives for this feature.
-3.  **User Stories:** Detail the user narratives describing feature usage and benefits.
+3.  **Scenarios:** Detail the various scenarios that this feature may follow.
+Number these scenarios and place them in order of importance.
 4.  **Functional Requirements:** List the specific functionalities the feature must have.
 Use clear, concise language (e.g., "The system must allow users to upload a profile picture.").
 Number these requirements.
 5.  **Non-Goals (Out of Scope):** Clearly state what this feature will *not* include to manage scope.
-6.  **Design Considerations (Optional):** Link to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
+6.  **Design Considerations (Optional):** Links to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
 7.  **Technical Considerations (Optional):** Mention any known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
 8.  **Success Metrics:** How will the success of this feature be measured? (e.g., "Increase user engagement by 10%", "Reduce support tickets related to X").
 9.  **Open Questions:** List any remaining questions or areas needing further clarification.